 One specific museum that we really enjoy is the Saitama Railway Museum.
 This might sound like a niche-interest thing for families with train-obsessed children, but it’s fun for the whole family.
 Seriously.
 We had no idea we were so interested in railroads until visiting this exceptional museum.
 The only downside is that it’s in a suburb of Tokyo, meaning it requires a half-day commitment.

-As far as options within the city go, our favorite is the Edo-Tokyo Museum.
+As far as options within the city go, our favorite is the Edo-Tokyo Museum (temporarily closed for building renovations).
 This is routinely cited as one of the best museums in Tokyo, so our endorsement shouldn’t come as a surprise, but this is definitely the best museum in the city.
 (While you’re in the area, don’t miss the nearby Sumida Hokusai Museum; it’s small, but packs a powerful punch and is also included in the Grutto Pass.)

 Tokyo stands in stark contrast to Kyoto in terms of one specific type of point of interest for tourists, and that’s temples and shrines.
 While it’s easy to come up with a list of things to do in Kyoto thanks to its thousands of temples and shrines (quite literally), Tokyo is lacking in that regard.